CrazyChloe03/Chinese-project/README.md

 # Chinese-project
 Chinese project by Jerry Kevin and Aaron

-Aaron drew the pictures, told me the inspirations
+Aaron drew the pictures, and the exit

 Kevin wrote the inner chamber descriptions